Events

 Important

 Microsoft strongly recommends enabling Accelerated database recovery (ADR) for your database, before creating the first index on an enclave-enabled column encrypted with randomized encryption.
-ADR is enabled by default in Azure SQL Database, but not in SQL Server 2019 (15.x) and later.
+ADR is enabled by default in Azure SQL Database and Azure SQL Managed Instance.
+ADR is available but not enabled by default in SQL Server 2019 (15.x) and later.

-With the traditional database recovery process (that follows the ARIES recovery model), to undo a change to an index, SQL Server needs to wait until an application provides the column encryption key for the column to the enclave, which can take a long time.
+With the traditional database recovery process (that follows the ARIES recovery model), to undo a change to an index, the Database Engine needs to wait until an application provides the column encryption key for the column to the enclave, which can take a long time.
 Accelerated database recovery (ADR) dramatically reduces the number of undo operations that must be deferred because a column encryption key isn't available in the cache inside the enclave.
-Consequently, it substantially increases the database availability by minimizing a chance for a new transaction to get blocked.
-With ADR enabled, SQL Server still might need a column encryption key to complete cleaning up old data versions but it does that as a background task that doesn't impact the availability of the database or user transactions.
+Consequently, it substantially increases database availability by minimizing a chance for a new transaction to get blocked.
+With ADR enabled, the Database Engine might still need a column encryption key to complete cleaning up old data versions but it does that as a background task that doesn't impact the availability of the database or user transactions.
 You might see error messages in the error log, indicating failed cleanup operations due to a missing column encryption key.

 The following security considerations apply to Always Encrypted with secure enclaves.